SAMKE-glitch/react_todo_app/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## **Acknowledgments**
-- **React:** For making UI development more manageable and efficient.
+- **React:** - [React Documentation](https://reactjs.org/docs/getting-started.html) for providing excellent guidance on React hooks and components.
-- **localStorage:** For allowing persistence of tasks in the browser without needing a backend.
+- **localStorage:** - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) for detailed information on localStorage.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: